coenttb/swift-logic-operators/README.md

 This package includes comprehensive tests for all custom logical operators and functions.
 The tests ensure that the operators behave correctly with all possible combinations of optional Boolean values.

-## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENCE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.